Mahasamund district

 Mahasamund district is a district in Chhattisgarh state in central India.
 The city of Mahasamund is the district headquarters.
 The district is particularly famous for the historical temple town of Sirpur besides the Mahanadi river.

-The present collector of Mahasamund is Shri Himshikhar Gupta, IAS.
+The present collector of Mahasamund is Mr Vinay Kumar Langeh, IAS.

 Geography

 Mahasamund district covers an area of 3902.39 km² in the central eastern part of Chhattisgarh.
 The district lies between 20°47' to 21°31'30" latitude and 82°00' and 83°15'45" longitude.
 On the north the district is bounded by Raigarh and Baloda Bazar districts, on the south by Bargarh and Nuapada districts of Odisha, and on the west by Gariaband and Raipur districts.

 Granite rocks can be found in the Bagbahra, Basna and Pithora region.
 Rocks are predominantly limestone of the Chhattisgarh group contemporary to the Cuddapah group of the Upper Pre-Cambrian age, consisting of limestone layers, shale, sandstone, or quartzite.
 Neo-granite, dolerite, and quartz in intrusive forms are also found in the district.
 Hence there is a great scope of intense mining activity.